Inauguration of John F. Kennedy: Inauguration proceedings

 View of the extended East Front of the Capitol where the inauguration was held.
 President Kennedy is in the center delivering his inaugural address, with Vice President Johnson and official and invited guests sitting behind him.

+President Kennedy's was the last inauguration that had a fully formal dress code.
+And despite his personal aversion to hats, Kennedy opted to wear the then customary black top hat.
+As of 2025, this was the last time a president has worn one to the inaugural ceremony.

 Before proceeding to the Capitol in company with outgoing president Dwight D. Eisenhower, Kennedy went to a morning Mass at Holy Trinity Catholic Church in Georgetown.
 Cardinal Richard Cushing gave the invocation at the inaugural which lasted for 12 minutes.
 Additional prayers were recited by Archbishop Iakovos of the Greek Orthodox Church and Reverend Dr. John Barclay of the Central Christian Church of Austin, Texas, and a blessing was offered by Rabbi Nelson Glueck.
 The invocation and prayers lasted a total of 28 minutes.
 Marian Anderson sang "The Star-Spangled Banner", and a composition by Leonard Bernstein titled "Fanfare for the Inauguration of John F. Kennedy" was played.

 The oath of office for vice president was administered by Speaker of the House of Representatives Sam Rayburn to Lyndon Johnson.
 This marked the first time a House speaker administered the oath, which had been given in previous inaugurations by either the president pro tempore of the United States Senate, the outgoing vice president, or a United States senator.

 Robert Frost, then 86 years old, recited his poem "The Gift Outright".
 Kennedy requested Frost to read a poem at the inauguration, suggesting "The Gift Outright", considered an act of gratitude towards Frost for his help during the campaign.
 Kennedy would later state that he admired the "courage, the towering skill and daring" of Frost, and adding that "I've never taken the view the world of politics and the world of poetry are so far apart.
 I think politicians and poets share at least one thing, and that is their greatness depends upon the courage with which they face the challenges of life."
 American poet William Meredith would say that the request "focused attention on Kennedy as a man of culture, as a man interested in culture."